cavaunpeu/statistics-all-along/presentation.md

 \end{equation}
 $$

-$$e$$, because the numerator needs to be bigger than the denominator.
+$$e$$, because the numerator needs to be smaller than the denominator.

 ---